Huddersfield Giants: 1970–1995: Decline and revival

 By the 1970s, the club had become a shadow of its former self; the old Fartown ground had fallen into disrepair and the club frequently finished in the lower reaches of the league.
 Local businessman, John Bailey, took a controlling interest in the stadium, the club and the pavilion.
 In 1984, in an attempt to revive the club, Huddersfield adopted the name 'Barracudas' and Fartown was renamed Arena 84.
 As the crowds continued to stay away, it became clear that Bailey could not stem the decline.

 Huddersfield Rugby League Club was on the point of collapse.
 A new board of directors took over in 1989 and injected some much needed financial resources into the club.
 The 'Barracudas' and 'Arena 84' names were dropped for the 1988–89 season.
 Nigel Stephenson was appointed as coach and Huddersfield were helped by several clubs, in particular Featherstone Rovers, to put a reasonable squad together.
 As well as beginning to improve the playing staff, the new owners also carried out a considerable amount of work on the Fartown stadium and by the end of the 1989–90 season significant progress was being made.
-Average crowds topped 1,500 for the first time since the 1970s.
+Average crowds topped 1,000 for the first time in a decade.

-Shortly after the 1991–92 season had begun, Alex Murphy took over as coach in 1991.
-Huddersfield were the first-ever champions of the newly formed third division in 1991–92.
+Shortly after the 1991–92 season had begun, Alex Murphy took over as coach and Murphy led Huddersfield to become the first-ever champions of the newly formed third division.
 Promotion to the Second Division had been achieved, and there was pride once again in the famous claret and gold jersey.
 The expense of this achievement cost the club dearly and a new financial crisis arrived.
-However, along came a bright new consortium who began to shape the future of the club once again.
-The club left Fartown and moved to Huddersfield Town's home ground at Leeds Road in 1992.
+However, along came a bright new consortium who it was hoped would begin to shape the future of the club once again.
+Unable to secure funding to upgrade it, the club left Fartown and moved to Huddersfield Town's home ground at Leeds Road in 1992.